Skip to Main Content

 A person's hands typing on a laptop keyboard composing a GivingTuesday email.

 For many nonprofit fundraisers, GivingTuesday is like the Super Bowl.
 It’s the moment they’ve been waiting for all year long, when millions of people across the world are ready and raring to participate in a global day of giving.
-The Super Bowl might include more fun commercials and plates of loaded nachos, but GivingTuesday definitely has the better overall vibe.
-On GivingTuesday 2022, donors in the U.S. alone gave over $3.1 billion
+On GivingTuesday 2024, donors in the U.S. alone gave over $3.6 billion

 With so many people primed and ready to support worthy causes on GivingTuesday, it’s the perfect time for nonprofits to hold a standalone fundraiser or—even better—kick off their year-end giving campaign.
 And since the day has always been a digital-first event, email is going to be your most effective form of outreach.

-In this article, we’ll provide three examples built using some of those templates and include some general tips and best practices you can use in your own messages.
+In this article, we’ll provide three examples built using these templates, plus some general tips and best practices you can use in your own messages.

 Download Our GivingTuesday Email Templates